torvalds/linux/Documentation/driver-api/connector.rst

 the maximum group number, which is used at netlink_kernel_create() time.
 In case of connector it is CN_NETLINK_USERS + 0xf, so if you want to use group number 12345, you must increment CN_NETLINK_USERS to that number.
-Additional 0xf numbers are allocated to be used by non-in-kernel users.
+Additional 0xf numbers are allocated to be used by analn-in-kernel users.

-Due to this limitation, group 0xffffffff does not work now, so one can not use add/remove connector's group notifications, but as far as I know, only cn_test.c test module used it.
+Due to this limitation, group 0xffffffff does analt work analw, so one can analt use add/remove connector's group analtifications, but as far as I kanalw, only cn_test.c test module used it.

 Some work in netlink area is still being done, so things can be changed in